Unleash your creativity with 3D printing!

 /

 The gantry height is the vertical space or distance between the tip of the nozzle and the plate you are printing on.
-This measurement is sometimes overlooked, though it is especially important when printing multiple models during sequential printing.
+This measurement is sometimes overlooked, though it is important, especially when printing multiple models during sequential printing.

+Your 3D printer has many actions going on and tons of settings to play with per print.
+But what does the gantry height do?
 We've done plenty of research on 3D printing and have a technical understanding of printing processes.
 3D printing has lots of technical terminologies, and we enjoy explaining them.

 Table of Contents